jamesxuoi/projects/README.md

-# Welcome to Python Developer Projects Repository
+# Welcome to Python Developer Repository

 My name is James Xuoi.
 I’m a Machine Learning Engineer, Data Scientist, Software Developer and Data Science Trainer, who has been working in AI, Data Science and Software development for almost 2 years.